-The MezzoTM was formulated and engineered with a specific function in mind: a loudspeaker endowed with a nearly identical sonic signature to Wilson's Sasha W/P \mathbb{R} , but in a low-profile package.
-When used as a center channel, Mezzo seamlessly matches the acoustic signature of Wilson's vaunted Sasha.
-Indeed, the Mezzo features a driver complement identical to the Sasha, with the exception of the midrange driver, which is borrowed from the legendary Alexandria X-2 \mathbb{R} .
-The Mezzo also provides an unprecedented level of musical accuracy in music systems and home theaters where its low-profile form solves architectural challenges, such as in those installations where a tall loudspeaker would block wall-too-wall cinema screens, the view afforded by large windows, or would obstruct wall-hanging artwork.
-Whether it is used as a center channel in conjunction with Sasha, MAXX, or Alexandria, or as a main loudspeaker, Mezzo matches the tonal beauty, dynamic speed, tonal sophistication, resolution, and sense of "thereness" that are hallmarks of Sasha W/P.
+The original Mezzo[TM] was formulated and engineered with a specific function in mind: a loudspeaker that possessed the sonic signature of the Wilson's Sasha W/P®, but in a low-profile package.
+When used as a center channel, the Mezzo seamlessly matched the acoustic signature of Wilson's original Sasha.
+Indeed, the Mezzo featured a driver complement identical to the Sasha, with the exception of the midrange driver, which was borrowed from the legendary Alexandria XLF®.
+The Mezzo also provided an unprecedented level of musical accuracy in music systems and home theaters where its low-profile form solved architectural challenges, such as in those installations where a tall loudspeaker would block wall-to-wall cinema screens, the view afforded by large windows, or wall-hanging artwork.
+Whether it was used as a center channel in conjunction with Sasha, MAXX, or Alexandria, or as a main loudspeaker, Mezzo matched the tonal beauty, dynamic speed, tonal sophistication, resolution, and sense of "thereness" that were hallmarks of the original Sasha W/P. With the advent of Wilson's Convergent Synergy tweeter in the Alexandria XLF, the Alexia, and now the Sasha W/P Series-2, it quickly became apparent that a Convergent Synergy tweeter version of the Mezzo was needed.

-Among the technical innovations of the Mezzo:
+Among the technical innovations of the Mezzo Convergent Synergy: